coconut-svsm/svsm/Documentation/RUSTDOC-GUIDELINES.md

 }
 ```

-- It is good practice to document arguments under a `# Arguements` section, as
+- It is good practice to document arguments under a `# Arguments` section, as
   well as return values under `# Returns`.

 ```rust